I grew up in the Bronx - one of this nation’s great working class communities.

 Tony looked at me like he was studying a computer screen as he gathered his thoughts with silent deliberation.
 He'd always been thoughtful, but the pause between thought and speech grew considerably longer during his time at Harvard.
 So much so that people often erroneously assumed he had nothing to say just as he was preparing to speak.

 I'm fairly impatient and would sometimes jump into these lulls.
-Inadvertently upsetting his thought process like a ring bearer running through puddles beside a bride in a wedding dress.
+Inadvertently upsetting his thought process like a ring bearer running through puddles beside a bride in her wedding dress.

 “I can whip up a batch of my homemade marinara sauce if you want to make the hike out to Jersey City,” I interjected during one lull.
 Tony responded with the kind of pained expression normally associated with nails on a chalkboard.